Monday, November 24th 2025

 Aatif Baskanderi is the CEO of The Northpine Foundation, one of the largest private philanthropy foundations in Canada funding to unlock opportunities for Canada’s most underinvested and underserved communities.
 He is the Co-Founder of Salaam B’y, an anti-racism education initiative built with his wife and health equity physician advocate, Dr. Nazia Sharfuddin, based on a documentary film about his life growing up as a Muslim Newfoundlander.
 The film has toured internationally, including with the United Nations, screened at over 20 film festivals, won multiple awards and Aatif’s interfaith efforts were recognized by Queen Elizabeth II by being the third Canadian to be awarded Her Majesty The Queen’s Commonwealth Points of Light Award.

-SFWF25 - Virtual Fireside Chat With Aatif Baskanderi at 3:30pm EST
+SFWF25 - Virtual Fireside at 3:30pm EST

 Eric Agyemang